hassan0smp/swissTronik-PERC20/README.md

-# Swisstronik Mint 100 ERC-20 tokens
+# Swisstronik Mint a PERC-20 token

-This project demonstrates deploying a Swisstronik contract and upgrading it using Hardhat and OpenZeppelin's upgrades plugin.
-It includes scripts to set and get messages from the deployed contract using Swisstronik's shielded transactions.
+This repository contains a setup for deploying and interacting with an PERC-20 token on the Swisstronik testnet using Hardhat.
+The setup includes scripts for deploying the contract, minting tokens, and transferring tokens, utilizing encrypted transactions with Swisstronik.

 ## Prerequisites